-- · Each internship credit requires a minimum of 37.5 on-site hours at the internship site.
+- Each internship credit requires a minimum of 37.5 on-site hours at the internship site.

 - · Completion of learning objectives.

 - · Internships are graded S/U.

-Within the guidelines of the program requirements and with guidance from BUILD staff and parent(s)/guardian(s), students make final internship decisions.
-In preparation for the on- or off-campus internships the other three semesters of the program, students spend their first semester engaging in Jobs and Employment I course experiences where they explore and strengthen their interests and strengths.
+Within the guidelines of the program requirements and with guidance from BUILD staff and parent(s)/ guardian(s), students make final internship decisions.
+In preparation for the on- or off-campus Jobs and Employment I & Life at Bethel courses where they explore and strengthen their interests and strengths.